 Hudson Institute Center for Defense Concepts and Technology

-Arthur Tellis is a director in the office of the Principal Cyber Advisor to the Secretary of Defense in OSD(Policy).
-His portfolio includes defense industrial base cybersecurity and counterintelligence, commercial technology transition, and international partnerships.
-Prior to joining the Department of Defense, he was a staffer on the Senate Armed Services Committee, where he specialized in cyber operations and cybersecurity issues.
+Arthur Tellis is an operations research analyst in the Office of the Secretary of Defense, Cost Assessment and Program Evaluation.
+His portfolio includes artificial intelligence, machine learning, and related enablers.
+He previously worked in the Office of the Under Secretary of Defense for Policy on cyberspace operations technology development, cybersecurity partnerships, and intelligence issues.
+Prior to joining the Department of Defense, he was a staffer on the Senate Armed Services Committee, where he supported the committee’s oversight and legislative activities within the cyberspace operations and cybersecurity portfolio.
 He graduated from the University of Chicago in 2016 with a major in Economics and a minor in History.

 Stéphane Malsagne holds a PhD in Contemporary History from the Sorbonne University (Paris I) and is a researcher on Chinese and Middle East history.
 He has taught in different French academic institutions and has authored numerous books (two received prestigious awards from the French Academy and the Arab World Institute) and scientific articles in France and overseas.
 His most recent book forthcoming in 2022 is about Chinese contemporary history and offers the first full biography of Mao’s forgotten successor: “Avec toi au pouvoir, je suis tranquille”.
 Hua Guofeng (1921-2008), Les Indes savantes.